 Carine Rise is the overall project name chosen by joint venture partners Cedar Woods, St Ives Group and LandCorp for the redevelopment of the Carine TAFE site (bordered by Marmion Avenue, Almadine Drive, Silica Road and Emerald Way).
 The development incorporates the St Ives Carine Retirement Village, St Ives Carine Residential Care and is expected to offer residential housing lots, villas and townhouses, commercial premises and the day care centre.

 A. We will be offering our VIP members the chance to make an application for their new home off-the-plan in early 2015.
 At that stage a deposit is required to accompany the application.
-This deposit is expected to be between $5,000 to $10,000, with the final amount to be communicated to all VIP customers once the documentation is finalised.
-In the event the application does not proceed to settlement, the deposit is fully refunded.
+This deposit is expected to be between $5,000 and $10,000, with the final amount to be communicated to all VIP customers once the documentation is finalised.

 By buying off-the-plan you will be given the opportunity to select from a range of finishes for your brand new apartment.
 If you haven’t already, become a VIP member now by clicking here.